Leonewu/vite-plugin-react-md/README.md

 # vite-plugin-react-md

-This plugins build for vite-react project and using markdown file like a react component.
+This plugin is built to use markdown as a react component for vite project.

 ## Usage